 The HPLL Board and volunteer coaches are working hard to deliver a safe, fun baseball season in 2021.
 But due to Covid-19 a lot of questions remain.
 Please review these FAQs for any questions you may have and feel free to check back regularly.
-We will update them as we get closer to our goal of starting the season in June and as we learn new information.
+We will update them as we get closer to our goal of starting the season the week of June 14th and as we learn new information.

 Registration FAQs 2021